Aztec Theatre (San Antonio): Architectural features

 The Aztec was designed by the firm of Meyer & Holler.
 Listed on the National Register of Historic Places since 1992, it is decorated with vibrantly-colored columns, sculptures, furnishings and murals, many of which are authentic reproductions of Meso-American artifacts.
 Hanging in front of the stage is the original fire screen, a painting depicting the meeting of the Aztec ruler Montezuma II and Spanish conquistador Hernán Cortés in 1519.
 The interior of the theater is embellished with fixtures, furnishings, relief carvings, sculpture, plaques, painted symbols and architectural elements inspired by the Aztec, Mixtec, Zapotec, Toltec, and Mayan cultures.
 The theater is housed in a six-story office building.

-A massive two-ton chandelier dominates the theater lobby.
+A massive three-ton chandelier dominates the theater lobby.
 Added to the theatre in 1929, the chandelier has been completely restored by the grandson of the original designer.
 The chandelier was installed the same day the stock market crashed in 1929.

 The Aztec Theatre is quoted in Patricia Schultz's travel book 1,000 Places to See Before You Die.